|From Dependency Injection, Principles, Practices, and Patterns by Steven van Deursen and Mark Seemann

 The passing of time has a profound effect on most food and drink, but the consequences vary.
 Personally, we find 12-month-old Gruyère wine more interesting than 6-month-old Gruyère, but prefer our asparagus fresher than either of those.
 In many cases, it’s easy to assess the proper age of an item; but in certain cases, doing so becomes complex.
 This is most notable when it comes to wine.

-Wines tend to get better with age—until they suddenly become too old and lose most of their flavor.
-This depends on many factors, including the origin and vintage of the wine.
+Wines tend to get better with age-until they suddenly become too old and lose most of their flavor.
+Intriguingly, I have found I enjoy the wine more the older I get.
+I certainly would not have foreseen myself enjoying wine when I was a college kid with a four-pack of Budweiser and a handy little fake ID.
+Just as the wine gets better, so does ones tastes.
+The reasons for the wine’s taste improving depends on many factors, including the origin and vintage of the wine.
 Although wines interest us, we don’t ever expect we’ll be able to predict when a wine will peak.
 For that, we rely on experts: books at home and sommeliers at restaurants.
 They understand wines better than we do, so we happily let them take control.

 Letting go of control is a key concept in Dependency Injection.
 This stems from the Inversion of Control principle, where you delegate control of your dependencies to a third party, but it also implies more than just letting someone else pick an implementation of a required abstraction.
 When you allow a Composer to supply a dependency, you must also accept that you can’t control its lifetime.